whi-lab/whi-lab.github.io/projects/bd-finhealth.markdown

 ---
-title: "Supportive fintech for individuals with bipolar disorder"
+title: "Supportive fintech for persons with bipolar disorder"
 layout: page
 ---